• Trail Home

 https://maps.app.goo.gl/ToHQdurR959C1iwD9

-In response to a reporter's question about what returning to Gainesville is like for bandmembers who grew up here, Petty said, "Really, every corner you turn, there's some kind of memory."
-Keyboardist Benmont Tench said: "I really, really love this town.
-You all need to realize what you got."
+In response to a Gainesville Sun reporter’s question about what returning to Gainesville is like for bandmembers who grew up here, Petty said, “Really, every corner you turn, there’s some kind of memory.”
+Keyboardist Benmont Tench said: “I really, really love this town.
+You all need to realize what you got.”

 To learn more about this 2006 event, read this article from The Gainesville Sun:

-The 2006 concert, which turned out to be the last by the Heartbreakers in Gainesville, can be watched here: https://www.youtube.com/watch?v=HlIegN1unss&list=PLfGibfZATlGrOmN-PCyK5L9WiREPElzH-
+The 2006 concert can be watched here: https://www.youtube.com/watch?v=HlIegN1unss&list=PLfGibfZATlGrOmN-PCyK5L9WiREPElzH-

 In a 2014 interview with The Gainesville Sun, Petty said: “I love playing in Gainesville.
 I love it.
 I think we'll get back before all is said and done.”